distrochooser/distrochooser/doc/TRANSLATE.md

 ### JSON file update

-Translations are stored in `locale/<prefix>-<languagecode>.json`, while the `prefix` just serves for grouping purposes, but can be omitted with using `additional` as prefix.
-For example, if you creaete a japanese translation, you can use `locale/additional-jpn.json` as a file name.
+Translations are stored in `locale/lang-<languagecode>.json`.

 The content of all translation files is a JSON dictionary, describing the values.
+The keys inside the dictionary should be kept lower case.

 🚨 All types of translation updates require a restart.